acidburn0zzz/jetpack-sdk/packages/addon-kit/docs/page-mod.md

 To do this, you'll need to listen to the page-mod's `attach` event.
-This event is triggered every time the page-mod's content script is attached to a page.
+This event is triggered every time the page-mod's content script is attached to a document.
 The listener is passed a [`worker`](packages/api-utils/content/worker.html) object that your add-on can use to send and receive messages.

-For example, this add-on retrieves the HTML content of specific tags from pages that match the pattern.
+For example, the following add-on retrieves the HTML content of specific tags from documents that match the pattern.
 The main add-on code sends the desired tag to the content script, and the content script replies by sending the HTML content of all the elements with that tag.

-main.js:
+/lib/main.js:

     var tag = "p";
     var data = require("self").data;